Ryan-ZL-Lin/RLND-Collaboration_and_Competition/README.md

 ## Instructions
 Open tennis.ipynb and run the cell sequentially to train the model.
 Please note that **step 3 - Take Random Actions in the Environment** is for infomration only, which can be skipped.
-Once the model is trained, you will find the checkpoints of Actor and Critic of both agents are saved accordingly.
+Once the model is trained, you will find the model weights of Actor and Critic of both agents are saved accordingly.